bupt-ai-cz/LLVIP/README.md

 Where AP50 means the AP at IoU threshold of 0.5, AP75 means the AP at IoU threshold of 0.75, and AP means the average of AP at IoU threshold of 0.5 to 0.95, with an interval of 0.05.

-## Image-to-Image Translation Results （being upodated）
+## Image-to-Image Translation Results （being updated）

 ## Citation
 If you use this data for your research, please cite our paper [LLVIP: A Visible-infrared Paired Dataset for Low-light Vision](https://arxiv.org/abs/2108.10831):